andrew1421lee/remindme/README.md

 Server only tested on Linux.
 Client also tested on Windows.

+The optimal way of using RemindMe is a 24/7 linux box running the server (like a raspberry pi) with a Windows laptop being able to update the events list.

 ## Setup the Server
 1. Make sure GroupyAPI is installed and .groupy.key file is made and in the correct place.